NextronSystems/thor-manual/scanning/using-thor.rst

   * - **--timestamp-utc**
     - Print all timestamps in UTC (helpful when creating timelines)
   * - **--match-context num-chars**
-    - Number of characters preceeding and following the string match to show in the output
+    - Number of characters preceding and following the string match to show in the output

 Help and Debugging
 ------------------